By Stephani Martinell Eaton

 By William Alexander

 “In Teothuacan, artists made masks with no breathing places, forms, neither practical nor descriptive, yet exciting to behold.
 And the architects took up the building of the great form that does not exist in nature, the pyramid.
 They invented the order of cities, always mind-made, not following the existing course of a river or a rut.
-In Teotihuacan the architecture and urban design were as devoted to form as the mathematical depictions of the pattern of the solar system.”

 Continue Reading Guest Post: William Alexander on Alien Astronauts & Nomad »